NVIDIA/TensorRT/samples/sampleNonZeroPlugin/README.md

 As sample inputs, random images from MNIST dataset are selected and scaled to between `[0,1]`.
 The network will output both the non-zero indices, as well as the non-zero count.

+## Prerequisites
-## Preparing sample data
+1. Preparing sample data

-Download the sample data from the [TensorRT release tarball](https://developer.nvidia.com/nvidia-tensorrt-download#).
+See [Preparing sample data](../README.md#preparing-sample-data) in the main samples README.

 ## Running the sample